alac/kvoicewalk/README.md

 uv sync
 ```
 ## Usage
-2. Convert your target audio into the proper format (or use example).
-KVoiceWalk expects 24000 Hz sample rate wav file for target audio.
-The target audio is ideally 20-30 seconds long and is a single speaker.
+2. KVoiceWalk expects target audio files to be in Mono 24000 Hz sample rate wav file format; ideally 20-30 seconds of a single speaker.
+However if needed, Kvoicewalk will check and convert target audio files into the proper format.
+If you would prefer to prepare them beforehand, you can this use this example ffmpeg command.

 ```bash
 ffmpeg -i input_file.wav -ar 24000 target.wav